Sairyss/domain-driven-hexagon/README.md

 - Ports should be created to fit the Domain needs, not simply mimic the tools APIs.
 - Mock implementations can be passed to ports while testing.
 Mocking makes your tests faster and independent from the environment.

-**Note**: since most port's implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
+**Note**: since most ports implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
 But there are times when Domain Layer's business logic depends on executing some external resource, in that case those ports can be put in a Domain Layer.

 Example file: [repository.ports.ts](src/core/ports/repository.ports.ts)